LogoLaunchSaaS

 This command will:

-1. Generate the Drizzle migrations
+1. Generate database migrations

 2. Apply migrations to your database